-- Finding extreme areas: As outlined above, we looked at areas that were extreme in terms of gross population density and median block size. - Urban Design and GIS fieldwork logistics: Because detailed measurements of environmental characteristics involved collecting and checking data, having 36 consolidated focus and context areas rather than a couple of hundred smaller cells made this data collection viable. - Recruitment and measurement: By focusing on 36 areas we could target recruitment better and find a limited number of "neutral" places, such as community centers and libraries, in which to conduct face-to-face interviews.
+- Finding extreme areas: As outlined above, we looked at areas that were extreme in terms of gross population density and median block size.
+We hoped to maximize environmental variation, while enrolling participants who were similar in many other ways, in order to better identify if environments made a difference. - Urban Design and GIS fieldwork logistics: Because detailed measurements of environmental characteristics involved collecting and checking data, having 36 consolidated focus and context areas rather than a couple of hundred smaller cells made this data collection viable. - Recruitment and measurement: By focusing on 36 areas we could target recruitment better and find a limited number of "neutral" places, such as community centers and libraries, in which to conduct face-to-face interviews.